jtamboli07/BPMEWorkshop/forms_project.md

 ![forms_project](images/forms/7.png)

+We will use this form in the subsequent forms.
+This will make it easier as if the form changes in one place, all calling forms will be updated.

 //Lets start building the services business object model (_bom)
 //## Next Step: [Building the services business object model project](services_Bom_Project.md)